Things to see and do - Waterford

 Cork Road IRL - Waterford .

-Offering spacious rooms, free parking, and hearty Irish breakfasts, Ramada Viking Hotel is less than 10 minutes’ drive from Waterford city centre.
+Offering spacious rooms, free parking, and hearty Irish breakfasts, Waterford Viking Hotel is less than a 10-minute drive from Waterford city centre.
 It features free Wi-Fi, and daily carvery lunches.
-Each bright room at Ramada Viking Hotel has satelli..
+Each bright room at the Viking Hotel has satelli..

 Dunmore East Road, Faithlegg IRL - Waterford .